jisumuma/jisumuma.github.io/README.md

 # Note
-This is a jekyII template forked from https://github.com/jokinkuang/stepbystep.
+This is a jekyll template forked from https://github.com/jokinkuang/stepbystep.
 # stepbystep
 A jekyll theme, simple and clear, compatible with PC iPad and Phone (RWD)